Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-Hiking safety begins before you leave for the trail head.
+Personal hiking safety begins before you leave for the trail head.

-That's right, hiking safety is all about KNOWLEDGE.
+As you can see, hiking safety is all about KNOWLEDGE.

 Luckily, you can gain knowledge quite easily on this website and from other sources I recommend.